 Make the Egg Bread

-You’ll start by making a cornbread recipe that we call egg bread.
-The egg bread should be room temperature, so it’s easiest to make it the day before you make the dressing.
+You’ll start the recipe by making a homemade cornbread recipe that we call egg bread.
+The egg bread should be room temperature when you start to assemble the dressing, so it’s easiest to make it a day in advance.

 - Into the dry ingredients, alternately add the buttermilk and eggs.
 Add one egg at a time, followed by some of the buttermilk.
 Whisk well after each addition.